kindlyops/havengrc/README.md

 If you don't have docker running, use [these instructions](https://docs.docker.com/docker-for-mac/).
 At the time of writing, this is working fine with docker 1.12.

+### Tmux

+We have a tmux session defined with https://github.com/tmux-python/tmuxp/ this may make it easier to monitor logs as you work.

+    pip install --user tmuxp
+    tmuxp load ~/go/src/github.com/kindlyops/mappamundi

 ### Windows users

 Before you continue, you need to configure git to auto-correct line ending formats: